reportportal/agent-js-jasmine/README.md

 jasmine.addReporter(agent.getJasmineReporter());
 ```

-**3.** After Jasmine has completed its work, wait until the end of the agent's work:
+**3.** After the Jasmine completes its work, wait for the agent to finish:
 ```javascript
 agent.getExitPromise().then(() => {
     console.log('finish work');